maxpfeif/LIN/README.md

 #### EXAMPLES

-Several example sketches are included in the LIN Library to demonstrate typical usage:
+EXAMPLES ARE DEPREICATED - Several example sketches are included in the LIN Library to demonstrate typical usage:

 * `Lin2Lin` M2 acts as the Sniffer – when traffic on one LIN channel is detected, incoming data is saved and then sent to another LIN channel with no modification.
 Arduino Due with simple 1-bit ADC is used as Master Node on first LIN bus and Ambient Light Module is used as a slave on another LIN bus.